Debating Matters Beyond Bars

 Debating Matters Berlin

-In partnership with Freiblickinstitut e.V. the Academy of Ideas Debating Matters Competition made a spectacular return to Germany for Debating Matters Berlin 2017.
+In partnership with Freiblickinstitut e.V. the Academy of Ideas Debating Matters Competition has been staged in Berlin since 2015.

-Debating Matters Berlin was hosted by venue partner BiTS Hochschule, and eight schools from across the city fiercely competed for the title of ‘Champions 2017’.
-Eventually, the Nelson Mandela school debated their way to victory over their impressive opponents.
+In 2017, Debating Matters Berlin was hosted by venue partner the University of Applied Sciences Europe (formerly BiTS Hochschule), and eight schools from across the city fiercely competed for the title of ‘Champions 2017’.
+Eventually, the Nelson Mandela School debated their way to victory over their impressive opponents.

-The competition will make another fiery return on 28th February 2018 in the fight to find the 2018 Champions.
+The competition returns on 28 February 2018 in the fight to find the 2018 Champions, with 12 schools taking part.
+View the programme and the new topic guides here.

 Bpas/Debating Matters: Reproductive Health - Decisions & Dilemmas